 In 2014, Elle organised Rails Girls events in Sydney, RubyConfAU 2014, and was a member of the Ruby Australia committee.
 In 2015, she co-organised Gotham Ruby Conference (GORUCO) in New York City, and started a monthly work jelly for women in tech.
 In 2016, she co-organised Rails Camp USA East Coast in the Catskills, NY with Lachlan, and once again co-organised GORUCO X. In 2018, she was an advisor to the last GORUCO conference.

 Lachlan has been a speaker at many conferences since 2007.
-His latest talks include Re-imagining the Hiring Process at the Bifrost Tech Leadership Conference in Toronto in 2018 and Developer Culture that Doesn’t Suck at ManhattanJS in 2015.
+His latest solo talks include Effective One:Ones at Sydney Tech Leaders in 2023, and Re-imagining the Hiring Process at the Bifrost Tech Leadership Conference in Toronto in 2018.
+He also spoke with Elle on Learn to delegate; like a boss at Ruby Conf Thailand 2023, and on Confronting Difficult Conversations at Web Directions Code Leaders in 2023.

 He went to Sydney’s first Ruby on Rails meet up in 2006 and has been an active member of the Australian Ruby community ever since.
 He is also a habitual starter of community events, such as the long defunct industry demo night, Webjam; Australia's longest running startup meetup (probably), Silicon Beach Australia; and the only Sydney web industry social event held in a tequila bar, Friday at 4 (or most likely at 5).